Sunday, November 30, 2014

 Review

 BARNYARD is a weird kiddie-loose comedy created by the same makers that did Jimmy Neutron.
 I found BARNYARD to be a product of shame from the network and a disappointment for the film's creators.
 Throughout the movie's 90-minute duration, several aspects let this film down.
 The computer animation is so low-budget and makes you wonder why the creator wanted the male cows to have udders to be funny since it's not in their biology.
 It has unoriginal storytelling.
-Some of its themes are cut or taken from Disney's The Lion KingFor example, its overarching theme is to grow up and be more responsible; the main character's (Otis) carefree lifestyle is similar to Simba's.
+Some of its themes are cut or taken from Disney's The Lion KingFor example, the overarching theme is to grow up and be more responsible; the main character's (Otis) carefree lifestyle is similar to Simba's.
 This film was an uninteresting comedy with a most unconvincing set of jokes (save for some, like the part where the cows do "boy tipping").

 I almost didn't recognise some of the film's characters, but now I know Kevin James, Danny Glover, and Sam Elliott were among the voice talents.
 I already knew Wanda Sykes was in the film; this was her third voice role.
 How unfortunate that it could not have been a more successful animated comedy.